Having Second Shooters on your Wedding Day

 Family formals & portraits of the two of you – Second shooters can help with gathering rogue guests who wander off, making the family formals quicker and so you can get back to enjoying your guests.
 They come with us on your portraits and shoot with different lenses – so offering closer more detailed shots and also a wider landscape shot.

-Speeches – I’m normally at the front concentrating on the speakers they will be getting guests reactions.
+Speeches – I’m normally at the front concentrating on the speakers, whilst they will be getting guests reactions.

 Evening – Extra evening coverage.